 So, let’s start with some basics.

-The Common Application centralizes the admissions process for over 700 schools.
+The Common Application centralizes the admissions process for over 900 schools.
 These participating colleges and universities all use the same common biographical and academic information forms.
 Most of the schools also require or accept the Common Application essay.
 Neat, huh?
-Essentially, you choose the schools you want to apply to, add them to your application list, fill in the general biographical information, upload or input academic records and standardized testing information, designate people to write you recommendations and upload the Common Application essay.
+Essentially, you choose the schools you want to apply to, add them to your application list, fill in the general demographic and biographical information, upload or input academic records and standardized testing information, designate people to write you recommendations, and upload the Common Application essay.
 All of this is done in one place.
 That’s it.
 Simple, right?

-What do I need to include in the Common Application essay?
+What do I need to include in the Common App Essay?

 - Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
 If this sounds like you, please share your story.